 - renal nurses

-- other medical personnel
+- kidney patient advisors and other medical personnel

 They will monitor you closely and take blood and urine tests at regular intervals to determine the function of your kidneys.
 Initially your kidney failure may be manageable just with medication and regular visits to your nephrologist.
 The number of medicines you are prescribed may be daunting but if it puts off having to start dialysis it is worth taking them as prescribed!

 How long the early stage of kidney failure lasts depends on how much kidney function you have left when you are diagnosed, and how well you respond to medication and diet therapy.
 Your consultant may be able to predict how your kidneys are responding to treatment and how long they will continue functioning at acceptable levels.